somenath203/leadranker/README.md

 - 📝 **React Markdown**: For rendering markdown content.
 - 📋 **React Hook Form**: For efficient and flexible form management.
 - ✅ **Zod Validation**: For validating form inputs and ensuring data integrity.
+- 🗄️ **Prisma ORM**: For database interaction and management.
+- 🛢️ **Neon PostgreSQL Database**: For reliable and scalable data storage.

 ---